d3d1rty/dgen/README.md

     * The program will read the file, decrypt the passphrases, and display them to the screen.
 The contents of the file will remain encrypted.

 ## Contributing
-### Code of Conduct
-All contributions are welcome, but are merged at the discretion of the core contributor(s).
-Contributions to the project will be judged on their merits without respect to a contributor's publicly or privately held beliefs, opinions, ideology, nationality, ethnicity, or demographic.
-Most communications within the project should be limited to project planning, development, bugfixing, or other relevant topics; for off-topic discussions, contributors are expected to use good judgement and to avoid intentionally abusive behavior.
-Conflict should be resolved at the lowest level possible with minimal disruption to the project.
-Core contributor(s) reserve the right to request that a contributor alter their behavior, however, nothing in this code of conduct should be construed in such a manner that it infringes upon any contributor's freedom of expression.

 ### Code Style
 To keep a consistent code style, it is recommended to use [rubocop](https://github.com/bbatsov/rubocop).
 If you use `vim` and